bombasticSlacks/Aspirant/Game/Training-Chopping-Block.md

 ### Alchemical Traps

-If your character has a [[Game/Example-Gear#Trap Kit]], your payloads can be much more exotic, but the skill test becomes [[Intelligence#Application]], and they take longer to prepare.
+If your character has a [[Game/Example-Gear#Trap Kit]], your payloads can be much more exotic, but the skill test becomes [[Application]], and they take longer to prepare.
 They can include things like:
 Gravity destabilize: Everything in the trap area loses gravity for 1d3 rounds.
 Or gravity shifts in a direction for the same duration.
 Stasis discharge: Everything in the area is stunned for a turn.
 Magnesium Bomb: Everything in the area suffers an [[Injury#Hot]] attack that causes a critical injury to a location and is on fire.